find your perfect postgrad program

 Summary

-Studying clinical psychology at Bath means you will be joining our Department of Psychology.
-The research interests of our members span a broad range of clinically relevant topics, including ageing, common mental health problems, psychosis, autism, eating disorders, persistent physical symptoms, child maltreatment and trauma amongst others.
+Studying clinical psychology at Bath means you will be joining our leading Department of Psychology.
+The research interests of our members span a broad range of clinically relevant topics, including common mental health problems (like anxiety and depression), eating disorders, autism and ADHD.

 You will leave this course with: